Modern Slavery Statement

-It is a priority for William Grant & Sons to ensure that the Company trades ethically, sources responsibly and works to prevent modern slavery throughout its organisation and supply chain.
-This statement highlights the Company’s key activities in this area and is made on behalf of William Grant & Sons and its subsidiaries.
+It is a priority for William Grant & Sons Limited (“the Company”) to ensure that it trades ethically, sources responsibly and works to prevent modern slavery throughout its organisation and supply chain.
+This statement highlights the measures taken by the Company in this area and is made on behalf of William Grant & Sons and its subsidiaries.

 ORGANISATIONAL STRUCTURE, BUSINESS AND SUPPLY CHAIN